iCliniq Logo

 Welcome to icliniq.com.

 According to your labs, your fasting sugar is high, but the hemoglobin A1c (HbA1c) test, the predictor of the average sugar over the last three months, is normal.
-I suggest you start a diabetic diet that limits your sugar intake and have food with a low glycemic index, along with that brisk walking for atleast 30 minutes a day for a minimum of five days a week.
+I suggest you start a diabetic diet that limits your sugar intake and has food with a low glycemic index, along with brisk walking for at least 30 minutes a day for a minimum of five days a week.
 I also suggest you get the glucose challenge test done with a load of oral glucose to confirm prediabetes and get fasting glucose levels checked at regular intervals.
 Cholesterol levels are high, but currently, you do not need medicines for that in pregnancy.

 Kindly revert in case of further queries.